Construction and Characterisation of Stationary and Mass-Stationary Random Measures on ${\mathbb R}^d$: Preliminaries on mass-stationarity

 Let $(\Omega, \cF)$ be the measurable space on which the random elements in this paper are defined (unless otherwise stated).
 Let $\bP$ be a measure on $(\Omega, \cF)$.
-Note that we do not restrict $\bP$ to be a probability measure.
-In Palm theory, this generality can in fact be quite useful for probabilistic purposes.
-For instance, two-sided Brownian motion is mass-stationary with respect to its local time at zero, but the stationary version does not have a finite distribution; see \cite{LaMoeTho12}.
+Note that, as explained in the introduction, we do not restrict $\bP$ to be a probability measure.

 Let $\xi$ be a random measure on $\bR^d$.
 For each $t\in \bR^d$, let $\theta_t$ be the shift map defined by

 Let $\overset{D}{=}$ denote identity in distribution.
 The measure $\xi$ is {\em stationary} (under $\bP$) if